robertjskelton/robertjskelton.github.io/_posts/2023-11-30-porsche-cayenne-autel-code-writing.markdown

 ![Coding](/images/coding/6.jpg)

 # Auto fold Mirrors
-I'd also recommend enabling the Auto fold mirrors option, which is changable later in your car without a computer.
+I'd also recommend enabling the Auto fold mirrors option, which is changeable later in your car without a computer.
 This can be done in PCM/CDR / All / Additional equipment / Automatic folding mirror function.

 ![Coding](/images/coding/15.jpg)
 ![Coding](/images/coding/17.jpg)